 General Considerations for Getting the Best of Your Vegan Diet

-- Balancing your diet with nutrient-dense foods is a good approach to getting up to the recommended daily intake.
+- Balancing your diet with nutrient-dense foods is an excellent approach to getting up to the recommended daily intake.

-- Mixing different sources of protein is a good strategy to achieve your daily protein requirements.
+- Mixing different protein sources is an excellent strategy to achieve your daily protein requirements.

-- Being aware of food allergies is recommended since many of these foods are known to cause allergic reactions in some people.
+- Awareness of food allergies is recommended since many of these foods are known to cause allergic reactions in some people.
 Always seek guidance from your healthcare professional.

-- Being aware of several nutrients which are low or inexistent in vegetable sources, such as vitamin B12, vitamin D, and Omega-3 fatty acids.
+- Be aware of several nutrients low or nonexistent in vegetable sources, such as vitamin B12, vitamin D, and Omega-3 fatty acids.

 Summing it up

-In conclusion, there are many different sources of protein in the vegan world.
-It is a good strategy to have mixed plates containing many of these sources to achieve your daily intake of protein, as well as the essential nutrients you need for a healthy life.
+In conclusion, there are many different protein sources in the vegan world.
+It is an excellent strategy to have mixed plates containing many of these sources to achieve your daily protein intake, as well as the essential nutrients you need for a healthy life.